-It was on a Monday morning when the phone rang at the offices of Rock Inc. A tour manager speaking in English dialect told us that his band was looking for a studio in Weert.
+It was a Monday morning when the phone rang at the offices of Rock Inc. A tour manager speaking in English dialect said that his band was looking for a studio in Weert.

-They had a gig in Music Center De Bosuil and a few days off before this concert.
+They had a gig in Music center De Bosuil and a few days off prior to this concert.
 They wanted to spend this time working on new song material in the studio.
-The question was whether they could visit us on Wednesday and Thursday.
-After an explanation of the options and costs, we would be called back.
+The question was whether they could come to us on Wednesday and Thursday.
+We would be called back after an explanation of the options and costs.

-After a check of the Tawny Owl site, we found out that it was Manfred Mann.
-So it happened that Wednesday morning the band was with us, supplemented by Eric Coenen on bass.
-A live set up was realized in the large recording room, where the band jammed on the song ideas of Manfred Mann.
+After checking the Bosuil site, we discovered that it was Manfred Mann.
+So it happened that on Wednesday morning the band was with us, supplemented by Eric Coenen on bass.
+A live set-up was created in the large recording room, where the band jammed on the song ideas of Manfred Mann.
 Everything was registered in Protools.
-It was an instructive and interesting day.
+It was an educational and interesting day.
 The musicians left early in the evening.
-Manfred Mann was satisfied and also booked extra studio time on Friday for drum recordings for a new song, which he had already recorded for the most part in the UK.
-The tour manager continued to chat in the control room for a while.
-It was packed with fun band anecdotes.
+Manfred Mann was satisfied and also booked extra studio time on Friday for drum recordings for a new song, which he had already recorded largely in the UK.
+The tour manager stayed to chat for a while in the control room.
+It was full of fun band anecdotes.

-At one point he handed us a hard drive, with the request that we put all the recordings of that day on it.
-The drive was attached to our system and then it went wrong.
+At one point he handed us a hard drive, asking if we wanted to put all the recordings of that day on it.
+The drive was connected to our system and then things went wrong.
 The system went haywire and the screens went black.
-The damage became apparent after rebooting the system.
-One of the hard drives, containing the recordings of that day, was no longer readable and gave a fat error.
-With the thoughts of the other ongoing projects, which were also on this disc, the panic was great.
-As relaxed as possible, we reassured the tour manager and told them that the disc would be fixed again the next day.
+The damage became apparent after restarting the system.
+One of the hard drives, containing, among other things, the recordings of that day, was no longer readable and gave a serious error.
+With thoughts of the other ongoing projects, which were also on this disc, the panic was great.
+As relaxed as possible, we managed to reassure the tour manager and told him that the disc would be fixed again the next day.

-After he had left for the hotel, a campaign plan was made on how we could best tackle this problem.
-Bart van Geleuken is, in addition to being an engineer and musician, also the IT specialist within Rock Inc. entertainment.
-The next day he calmly analyzed the problem with the disk and finally managed to salvage the information that had been lost.
-Eventually Manfred Mann got his shots that day and in exchange for a photo with the maestro, a ride to the hotel, where he got ready for the show in De Bosuil that evening.
+After he left for the hotel, a campaign plan was made on how we could best tackle this problem.
+In addition to being an engineer and musician, Bart van Geleuken is also the IT specialist within Rock Inc. Entertainment.
+The next day he calmly analyzed the problem with the drive and eventually managed to rescue the long-lost information.
+Ultimately, Manfred Mann got his recordings that day and, in exchange for a photo with the maestro, a ride to the hotel, where he got ready for the show at De Bosuil that evening.
 Show less